- Undergraduate Students

 Located in 3079 ALS.

-Research in the agricultural, natural resource, and environmental sciences requires timely access to accurate chemical analyses of plants, soils, and waters.
-We meet this need by providing fee-based analytical services to OSU scientists and cooperating investigators.
+We provide fee-based analytical services to OSU scientists and cooperating investigators.
 The CAL also serves as an important resource for Oregon students and extension clientele seeking information and advice about plant, soil, and water analysis.

-- Provide chemical analysis of plant tissues, soil extracts, water mixtures, biosolids, and geologic material digests in support of research, teaching, and extension in soil, fertility, plant nutrition, soil chemistry, and earth science.
+- Provide chemical analysis of plant tissues in support of research, teaching, and extension.

 The Perkin Elmer Optima 3000DV is an inductively-coupled plasma optical emission spectrometer with a diode array detector.
 The dual view is capable of viewing the plasma axially for improved detection limits, or radially to provide lower matrix effects and fewer spectral interferences.
 Routine analysis includes P, K, Ca, Mg, Mn, Fe, Cu, B, and Zn and this instrument is capable of running any ICP analyte.